 A study of major themes and literary characteristics of writing from the Hebrew Bible and New Testament.
 The Bible's relevance to modern literary criticism.

+5250.
+History of English Studies

+Three credits.
+Prerequisite: Open only to English graduate students, others with consent.

+A history of English as a professional academic discipline and department in universities from the later nineteenth century to the present day.

 5310.
 Old English